Wentril/kubernetes_workshop/course.md

 ## Authentication and authorization with Kubernetes

-One of the most important acpects of Kubernetes security is the ability ti contol access to the Kubernetes API, as it is the central point of interaction with the cluster.
+One of the most important aspects of Kubernetes security is the ability to control access to the Kubernetes API, as it is the central point of interaction with the cluster.

-Tha request to the APi server comming either from human user or Kubernetes ServiceAccount (e.g., from a Pod) goes through three stages:
+Tha request to the APi server coming either from human user or Kubernetes ServiceAccount (e.g., from a Pod) goes through three stages:
-1. **Authentication**: The API server verifies the identity of the user or application making the request.
+1. **[Authentication](#authentication)**: The API server verifies the identity of the user or application making the request.
 This can be done using various methods, such as client certificates, bearer tokens, or external authentication providers (e.g., OpenID Connect).
-2. **Authorization**: After authentication, the API server checks if the user or application has the necessary permissions to perform the requested action.
+2. **[Authorization](#Authorization)**: After authentication, the API server checks if the user or application has the necessary permissions to perform the requested action.
 This is done using Role-Based Access Control (RBAC) or other authorization mechanisms.
+   - [RBAC](#RBAC-Role-Based-Access-Control-in-Kubernetes) is the most commonly used authorization mechanism in Kubernetes.
-3. **Admission Control**: If the request is authorized, it goes through a series of admission controllers that can validate and modify the request before it is processed.
+3. **[Admission Control](#security-contexts-and-pod-isolation-pod-admission-controls)**: If the request is authorized, it goes through a series of admission controllers that can validate and modify the request before it is processed.
 This can include enforcing security policies, validating resource limits, or mutating the request.

 ![access-control-overview](./images/access-control-overview.svg)

-### Authentication
+## Authentication

 Kubernetes itself does not provide a built-in authentication mechanism, but it supports various authentication methods that can be used to verify the identity of users and applications interacting with the cluster.